Malacca City: Climate

 Malacca's weather is hot and humid throughout the year with rainfall, the intensity of which depends on the time of the year.
 It is one of the driest cities in Malaysia, receiving just under 2000 mm of rainfall while most areas in Peninsular Malaysia receive an average of around 2500 mm of rainfall annually.
 However, Malacca has no dry season as average rainfall is more than 100 mm for each month.
 Malacca is classified as having a tropical rainforest climate (Af) under the Köppen climate classification system, more subject to the Intertropical Convergence Zone than the trade winds and with no cyclones so a pure equatorial climate.
 The relatively stable weather allows Malacca to be visited year-round.

 Demography

 Ethnicity and religion

 The Malaysian census in 2010 reported the population of Malacca City was 484,885.
 Malays comprised the majority with 273,844, followed by Chinese with 158,828, Indian with 20,310 and others totalling 9,732.
-Around 22,171 were identified as a Non-Malaysian citizens.
+Around 22,171 were identified as Non-Malaysian citizens.
 Due to a large amount of interracial marriage since the era of the Malacca Sultanate, the city features its own ethnic mixtures of Baba Nyonya, Chitty and Kristang peoples.
 The Majority of the Malays were Muslims, and the Chinese and Peranakan were either Buddhists, Confucianists, Taoists or followers from other denominations of Chinese folk religion.
 The Indians, including the Chitty, were mainly Hindus while the Kristang were mostly Christian.